Overview

 - ZIP/Postal code

-If the customer is not in the system yet, you’ll need to create them first using the Customer Management section.
+If the customer, contact or location is not in the system yet, you’ll need to create them first using the “new” function within the Wizard.

 Copy Address Feature

-Click the “Copy Address” button to duplicate the building address if needed.Step 3: Details
+Click the “Copy Address” button to duplicate the building address if needed.Step 2: Overview

 Service Information